wp-plugins/google-website-translator/readme.txt

 * For feature requests, please [contact us](https://www.prisna.net/contact-us/).

 = Support: =
-We respond to every single support request from our users.
-If you need help or have questions:

 * Create a ticket here in the WordPress support forum: [https://wordpress.org/support/plugin/google-website-translator](https://wordpress.org/support/plugin/google-website-translator)
 * Or you can also ask for assistance directly from our website: [https://www.prisna.net/contact-us/](https://www.prisna.net/contact-us/)